 She has designed insignia for several lineage societies.

 Leslie Ann Kirk was born in Montgomery, Alabama, to the late Rufus Charles Kirk and Glenda Jane Newman.
-She is married to Durward Mark Henderson and they live on Lake Jordan in Titus, AL. She has one son, Jarett Kirk Nobles (Gina) of Dallas, Texas, two stepchildren, Justin Henderson (Dresden) and Brandi Henderson Crowe (Josh).
-Leslie and Durward are grandparents to four beautiful grandchildren.
+She lives on beautiful Lake Jordan in Titus, AL. She has one son, Jarett Kirk Nobles (Gina) of Dallas, Texas and one sister Denise Kirk Dennis of Lowndesboro, Alabama.

 Leslie had a long career as the general manager of Baptist HomeCare, a specialty service hospital department of Baptist Medical Center in Montgomery, AL. Her department provided home ventilators, IV pain management, TPN and enteral feeding, neonatal, palliative care, and oncology services.
 In addition to being the department director, Leslie was the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) surveyor, HR manager, medical sales representative, and QA-QI coordinator.
 She was appointed to the Joint Ventures and Acquisitions team and the Hospital Association Patient Advocate Board.
 Leslie received numerous awards within the Baptist Medical Center system for having received commendations in every JCAHO inspection survey.
 Leslie is retired and has an outdoor photography business.